OCamlPro/alt-ergo/docs/sphinx_docs/Install/index.md

 opam install alt-ergo
 ```

-This two command will install the Alt-ergo library `alt-ergo-lib` and the parsers `alt-ergo-parsers`, as well as other librairies detailled in [dependencies](#dependencies).
+This command will install the Alt-ergo library `alt-ergo-lib` and the parsers `alt-ergo-parsers`, as well as other librairies detailled in [dependencies](#dependencies).

-## From GitHub releases (Linux and macOS)

-For convenience, binary releases for Linux and macOS (amd64 and arm64) of
-Alt-Ergo are provided on the GitHub release page.
-These binary releases are
-statically linked and very portable.
-They are distributed under the same
-licensing restrictions as the source code.
+Since version 2.6.0, Alt-Ergo is officially supported on Windows through opam 2.2 with both Cygwin and MSYS2.
+To setup opam on Windows, please follow the instructions [here](https://ocamlpro.com/blog/2024_07_01_opam_2_2_0_releases/).

 ### On Debian